simbayippy/perp-dex-tools/docs/proxies_todo.md

   - [ ] Aster: rework order/user-data streams to honor session proxy (aiohttp proxy args or CONNECT tunneling).

 ## 4. Monitoring & Rotation
-- [ ] Implement a startup check that resolves the visible IP via the proxy (`helpers/networking.py::detect_egress_ip`) and log the result.
+- [x] Implement a startup check that resolves the visible IP via the proxy (`helpers/networking.py::detect_egress_ip`) and log the result.
 - [ ] Emit structured logs with proxy label, endpoint, and detected IP at process start (and on rotation).
+- [x] Add periodic proxy health monitoring to re-validate egress IP during long runs.
 - [ ] Wire rotation logic to `SessionProxyManager.rotate()` when priority fallbacks are attempted or health checks fail.
 - [ ] Capture proxy health metrics/events for operations dashboards.